dendroenydris/entity-resolution-pipeline/README.md

 (see section below).
 Our blocking is achieved through partitioning based on attributes:

 1. **Year :** Articles that were published in the same year would be in the same bucket.
 2. **Two Year :** Articles that were published in the same year or in the adjacent year would be in the same bucket.
 3. **Num Authors :** Articles with a similar number of authors (up to 2 difference) would be in the same bucket.
 4. **First Letter :** Articles with the same first letter of title would be in the same bucket.
+5. **Last Name :** Articles with at least an author with the common last name would be in the same bucket.

 > The code for blocking is in the file named `matching.py`, with functions
 > named `blocking_x`, where x is the respective blocking method.